rutomustgo/NETFLIX-DATA-ANALYSIS-PROJECT/README.md

 GROUP BY 1;
 ```

-Objective: Determine the distribution of content types on Netflix.

-3. Find the Most Common Rating for Movies and TV Shows
+2. Find the Most Common Rating for Movies and TV Shows

 ```sql
 WITH RatingCounts AS (